 And slamming someone’s inbox with five email messages within 24 hours often leads to only one response: the “unsubscribe” button!
-A recent study from MailChimp found a negative correlation between message frequency and engagement – consumers engage less when bombarded with too many emails.
+A recent study from Marketing Sherpa found a negative correlation between message frequency and engagement – consumers engage less when bombarded with too many emails.

 Better take it back a couple of notches…

 The key word is communications cadence, and it’s best when personalised to the individual customer.
 It’s more than just finding the optimal frequency for your outgoing messages.
 Cadence also factors in engagement, feedback, and consumer behavior.

 Leading marketers agree that communications cadence is the key to driving long term audience engagement with appropriate messages across all the right channels.